secjedi/OSCP-Notes/README.md

 # OSCP-Notes
-Adding notes on some machine I will be hacking for my OSCP Prep
+Adding notes on some machine I will be hacking for my OSCP Prep mostly focused on AD Exploitation and Defense